Have you been a singer in the past, and had recently lost your voice? WE CAN HELP!!

 - What would it take to recover one’s singing voice?
 Is it even possible?

-- If it were possible, how would it impact the long-term sufferer’s life?
+- If it was possible, how would it impact the long-term voice sufferer’s life?

-I, fortunately, could give the answers to all of the above:
+I, fortunately, could shed the light on all of the above:

-To answer the first question, luckily, in majority of cases, it is absolutely possible.
+To answer the first question; luckily, in the majority of cases, it is absolutely possible.
 How does it happen that the singing voice, “all of a sudden, disappears”, (so to speak), you may ask?

-Some people are born with natural singing talent and once they discover it, they obviously begin to use it, and rightfully so.
-However, enjoying their newly found voice, they use it excessively and thus, not being aware of the proper voice application and vocal technique, they end up abusing it to the “point of no return”, at least in the conventional sense.
+Some people are born with natural singing talent; and once they discover it, they obviously begin to use it - and, basically, rightfully so.
+However, while enjoying their newly-found voice, they begin using it excessively.
+Thus, not being aware of the proper voice application and vocal technique, they end up overusing it and, nevertheless, abusing it to the “point of no return” - at least in the conventional sense.

-For some reason, neither them nor their mentors realize that the singers’ vocal cords are not made from steel.
-In fact, they are very fragile and have to be treated with special care.
-Like any instrument, it requires a frequent tune-up and, of course, proper maintenance.
+For some reason, neither they nor their "mentors" realize that the singers’ vocal cords are not made from steel.
+In fact, they are very fragile and, thus have to be treated with special care.
+Like any instrument, the voice and, (for the record), the entire body, requires a frequent tune-up and, of course, proper maintenance.

 Usually, the young and talented artists who get discovered via their talents and looks have no idea how to power their voice without any pain or strain on their vocal anatomy.
 So they pull and push their voices full force.
-And one day, sooner or later, the voice “pops”, as one of my voice repair clients described it.
+And one day, sooner or later, the voice “pops” so to speak.
+That is how one of my singing voice repair clients had described it.

 The musicians often use the expression, “No gig lasts forever”.

 Indeed!
-Nobody should take his or her voice, (or other anatomy for that mater), for granted.
-If you are entering any high tasking field, (singing performance included), please research, (and act accordingly), how not to kill your voice, but rather the opposite; how to preserve and nurture your internal, fragile instrument – Your Voice!
+Nobody should take his or her voice, (or other parts of their anatomy for that matter), for granted.
+If you are entering any high-tasking field, (singing performance included), please conduct proper research to the best of your knowledge and only then act accordingly.
+So please try to learn how NOT to kill your voice, but rather the opposite; how to preserve and nurture your internal, nonetheless, fragile instrument – Your Voice!

-As to recover it and restore it to its original state would take a great effort on the part of the singer and a very experienced voice specialist.
+With that said, keep in mind that recovering and restoring it to its original state would take a great effort on the part of the singer and a very experienced voice specialist.

-To answer the second question, the voice recovery and restoration is a huge deal and when it is complete, some people begin to rethink the purpose of their lives.
-It is a little difficult to turn the clock back and now leave their present lives and come back to something what was very precious in the past.
+To answer the second question, voice recovery and restoration is a huge deal and when it is complete, some people begin to re-evaluate the purpose of their lives (past and present).
+Nonetheless, it is, indeed, a little difficult to turn the internal clock back and now leave their present lives trying to come back to something that was very precious in the past.

-As we all know, there is no change without change, even if it is positive.
+As we all know, there is no change without change, even if it is a positive one.